Skip to content

 logger.warning("Internal components shutdown cancelled")

-# Shutdown execution backend
+# Shutdown all registered execution backends

-if not skip_execution_backend and self.backend:
+if not skip_execution_backend and self._backends:

 self._clear_internal_records()